Katrina L. Sifferd │ CURRICULUM VITAE

 Works in Progress or Under Review

 “Are Psychopaths Legally Insane?” with Anneli Jefferson, under review, European Journal of Analytic Philosophy, special issue on psychopathy, (Jurjako, M. & Malatesti, L. Eds)..

 “Chemical Castration and other Direct Brain Interventions as Rehabilitative Treatment,” under review, book chapter for Neuro-Interventions and the Law, Oxford University Press (N. Vincent & Nadelhoffer, T. Ed.).

 (forthcoming 2018) Responsible Brains: Neuroscience, Law, and Human Culpability, with William Hirstein and Tyler Fagan, (MIT press).

 (The development of this book was supported by a $50,000 sub-grant from the Templeton Foundation as a part of the Philosophy of Self-Control project headed by Al Mele of Florida State University.)

-(forthcoming 2018) “Non-Eliminative Reductionism: Not the theory of the mind/body relationship some criminal law theorists want, but the one they need,” for Neurolaw and Responsibility for Action: Concepts, Crimes and Courts, Cambridge University Press (M. Patterson & B. Donnelly-Lazarov eds.).
+(forthcoming 2018) “Non-Eliminative Reductionism: Not the theory of the mind/body relationship some criminal law theorists want, but the one they need,” in Neurolaw and Responsibility for Action: Concepts, Crimes and Courts, Cambridge University Press (M. Patterson & B. Donnelly-Lazarov eds.).

 (2017) “The Epistemology of Domestic Intelligence Gathering by Drone,” with Robert Brice, Louisiana Law Review 77(3): 805-831.